MatHeartGaming/G-Repo/README.md

 # G-Repo

-[G-Repo](https://sites.google.com/view/g-repo/home-page) is a tool developed in Java and it is useful for **Mining Software Repository**, which aims to collect empirical evidence using the data available in software repositories.
+[G-Repo](https://sites.google.com/view/g-repo/home-page) is a tool developed in Java and Python and it is useful for **Mining Software Repository**, which aims to collect empirical evidence using the data available in software repositories.
 For example:

 > *“When and Why Your Code Starts to Smell Bad (and Whether the Smells* Go Away)”